Creative Digital Media Production & Technology - Level 3 - Full-time (North Devon)

 You can explore creative media production, creating your own products in a digital form across a broad range of media disciplines.

-This two-year Creative Digital Media Production and Technology course is equivalent to doing three A-levels and will help you to develop your understanding of the media industry, improve your technical skills, and find the best route for you into university, employment or an apprenticeship.
+This two-year Creative Digital Media Production and Technology course is equivalent to doing three A-levels and will help you to develop your understanding of the media industry, improve your technical skills, understand creative thinking and production processes, and help find the best route for you into university, employment or an apprenticeship.

 In the first year, you will study for a Level 3 Diploma by being introduced to technical skills relating to visual, audio and interactive production.
 You will also learn about professional practice as well as develop your design and research skills.
 You will finish the year by completing an extended project in the media area you are most interested in.